Group Workplace Assessments

 - Incomplete conversations – Problems and projects lingering without resolution.

-Each survey report on results includes recommendations on how to reduce or eliminate the most bothersome workplace issues by making just a few simple changes in communication.
+Each survey results report includes recommendations on how to reduce or eliminate the most bothersome workplace issues by making just a few simple changes in communication.
 Some examples may include ways to:

 - Make clearer requests and agreements;